 Problem of Resources

-Resources and equipment were needed to actualise the campaign plans, however mobilising the army proved to be the most challenging task for the Ottoman Empire on the eve of the World War.
-The Empire was simply not strong enough to fight another major war.
-Its resources were insufficient, its industry was underdeveloped and its finances were bankrupt.
-Railroads and communication lines were so underdeveloped that conducting schedule-based deployment schemes was not possible.
+Resources and equipment were required to put the campaign plans into action; however, mobilising the army proved to be the most challenging task for the Ottoman Empire on the eve of the World War.
+The Empire simply lacked the strength to engage in another major conflict.
+Its resources were inadequate, its industry was underdeveloped, and its finances were in ruins.
+Railroads and communication networks were so poorly developed that executing deployment schedules was unfeasible.

-First of all there was the manpower problem.
-The estimated population of the Ottoman Empire before the war was around 25 million, of which ten million were Turks, six million Arabs, 1.5 million Kurds, 1.5 million Greeks and one million Armenians.
-Despite this diversity, for the military planners in Istanbul it was only the Turks who were thought to bear the burden of the military.
-The rest of the population was in general deemed a hostile element, which did not regard their destiny to be the same as that of the Empire.
-It has to be noted, however, that individuals from non-Turkish groups performed their services within the war machinery, and did so in a loyal way.
-Still, they were not considered to be dependable elements within the army.
+First and foremost, there was the issue of manpower.
+The estimated population of the Ottoman Empire before the war stood at around 25 million, with ten million being Turks, six million Arabs, 1.5 million Kurds, 1.5 million Greeks, and one million Armenians.
+Despite this diversity, military planners in Istanbul believed that only the Turks should shoulder the military burden.
+The rest of the population was generally considered hostile and not aligned with the Empire's destiny.
+It's worth noting, however, that individuals from non-Turkish groups contributed to the war effort and did so loyally.
+Still, they were not deemed reliable elements within the army.

-The telegraph system was better developed than the transportation system.
-There were 55,383 kilometres of telegraph lines and an additional 11,027 kilometres attached to railways.
-However the system was still hardly capable of meeting the needs created by the war.
-A wireless system was developed only in the latter part of the war and was not of much practical use.
-On the other hand, telephone services were only available in Istanbul, however telephone communication was not of general use at the fronts, with the exception of the Dardanelles.
+The telegraph system exhibited a higher level of development compared to the transportation network.
+There were 55,383 kilometres of telegraph lines, with an additional 11,027 kilometres integrated into the railway system.
+Nevertheless, the telegraph system was far from equipped to handle the demands imposed by the war.
+A wireless communication system was introduced only in the latter stages of the conflict and proved to be of limited practical utility.
+In contrast, telephone services were solely accessible in Istanbul, and telephone communication was not commonly utilised at the battlefronts, except for the Dardanelles region.

-From the viewpoint of its economic and financial situation, the Ottoman Empire was by no means a country that shared in the new conditions created by the industrial revolution in Europe and the accumulation of capital.
-The Empire was not only suffering from widening budget deficits and spiralling foreign debt, but also it had to pursue the struggle against industrially equipped nations without the help of industrial equipment and facilities, and depend for the most part on limited imports from Germany and Austria-Hungary.
+In terms of its economic and financial standing, the Ottoman Empire was far from a nation that benefited from the changing landscape brought about by the industrial revolution in Europe and the accumulation of capital.
+The Empire not only grappled with expanding budget deficits and mounting foreign debt but also had to engage in a struggle against industrially advanced nations without the advantage of modern equipment and infrastructure.
+Instead, it largely relied on limited imports from Germany and Austria-Hungary.

-The peacetime army had the classes of 1891, 1892 and 1893 (men aged 20 to 22) under arms, with a total of 200,000 men and 8,000 officers.
-The period of active obligatory service was two years for infantry and cavalry and three years for the artillery.
-All men were liable for military service and were drafted as a group according to their chronological age.
-Liability for service began at the age of 20 and ended 25 years later.
+During peacetime, the army comprised the classes of 1891, 1892, and 1893, consisting of individuals aged 20 to 22, totaling 200,000 men and 8,000 officers.
+The standard period of obligatory service was two years for infantry and cavalry and three years for artillery.
+All men were subject to military service, drafted in accordance with their chronological age, commencing at 20 and extending until 25 years later.

-General mobilisation was issued on August 2, 1914 with all units of the armed forces, with the exception of the VII Corps in Yemen, 21st Division in Asir and 22nd Division in Hejaz, were ordered to start preparations for war.
-August 3 was to be counted as Day One of Turkish mobilisation.
-With the mobilisation, classes of between 1875 and 1890 were called to duty as reserves and those born between 1868 and 1874 were called as home guards.
-Each age class was about 90,000 men and the General staff believed that around 1 million men and 210,000 animals would be easily available for recall.
-The mobile field army was planned to have a strength of 460,000 men, 14,5000 officers and 160,000 animals, whereas the gendarmerie was to consist of 42,000 men, including gendarmes, frontier guards and mule-mobile troops.
-The rest of the men called under arms were to serve in fortress garrisons, coastal defenses, communication and transportation services.
+General mobilisation was declared on 2 August 1914, instructing all armed forces units, except for the VII Corps in Yemen, the 21st Division in Asir, and the 22nd Division in Hejaz, to initiate war preparations.
+3 August marked the commencement of Turkish mobilisation.
+With this mobilisation, the classes spanning from 1875 to 1890 were summoned as reserves, and those born between 1868 and 1874 were called upon as home guards.
+Each age category comprised approximately 90,000 men, and the General Staff estimated that about 1 million men and 210,000 animals could be readily recalled.
+The mobile field army was designed to include 460,000 men, 14,500 officers, and 160,000 animals.
+Meanwhile, the gendarmerie was to consist of 42,000 personnel, encompassing gendarmes, frontier guards, and mule-mounted troops.
+The remaining individuals called to service were assigned to fortress garrisons, coastal defenses, communication, and transportation services.

-The call to arms was responded to by the population and soon the General Staff realised that the number of men joining the ranks was higher than what they hoped for.
-Due to this excess, depot units were established and some older age groups were sent back home, to be recalled when necessary.
-Since there was no proper population survey system in the Ottoman Empire, the process of recruitment became a big problem, although there was no shortage of men.
+The call to arms garnered a swift response from the populace, and soon the General Staff recognized that the number of men enlisting exceeded their expectations.
+Because of this surplus, depot units were established, and some older age groups were released from service, to be summoned back when necessary.
+Due to the absence of a proper population survey system in the Ottoman Empire, the recruitment process became a significant challenge, despite the absence of a shortage of men.

-There were other problems as well.
-First of all, there was no coordination between the Mobilisation Department of the General Staff and the relevant offices of the Ministry of War.
-Moreover, the German Military Mission were doing their best to keep the process under their control in order to ensure that the Ottoman Army was mobilised in a way that would best suit the German objectives.
+Additional issues surfaced.
+Firstly, there was a lack of coordination between the Mobilisation Department of the General Staff and the relevant departments within the Ministry of War.
+Moreover, the German Military Mission exerted considerable effort to maintain control over the process, ensuring that the Ottoman Army mobilised in a manner that best aligned with German objectives.

-Despite all the problems and shortages, mobilisation was completed on September 25, 1914, in other words within 53 days.
-It took longer than the estimated 40-45 days, however it was conducted more efficiently compared to the mobilisation prior to the Balkan War.
-Mobilisation helped to fill in the ranks of Ottoman army units and to restore them to their pre-Balkan War strength.
-However, although it went through a comprehensive reorganisation process, the Ottoman Army was still far from its full strength as the Empire entered the war.
-14 out of 36 infantry divisions organised in August 1914 were in the process of being entirely rebuilt, whereas 8 had gone through major redeployment during the year.
-The overall effectiveness of new and redeployed units was very low.
+Despite all the challenges and shortages, mobilisation was concluded on 25 September 1914, taking a total of 53 days.
+It surpassed the initially estimated 40-45 days, yet it proved to be a more efficient process compared to the mobilisation preceding the Balkan War.
+This mobilisation effort aided in replenishing the ranks of Ottoman army units and restoring them to their pre-Balkan War strength.
+However, even after undergoing a comprehensive reorganisation, the Ottoman Army remained well below its full strength as the Empire entered the war.
+Fourteen out of the 36 infantry divisions established in August 1914 were still undergoing complete reconstruction, while eight had experienced significant redeployment during the year.
+The overall effectiveness of the newly formed and redeployed units was notably low.

-The Ottoman Army, which consisted of four armies in 1914, established the Fifth and Sixth Armies in 1915; the Seventh, Eighth and Ninth as well as the Yıldırım and Caucasian Army Groups in 1917.
-However, although the number of armies was increasing, its resources were drying off, both in manpower and supplies.
-By 1918, nothing much was left from the Ottoman Army.
+The Ottoman Army, initially composed of four armies, went on to establish the Fifth and Sixth Armies in 1915.
+Then, in 1917, the Seventh, Eighth, and Ninth Armies, along with the Yıldırım and Caucasian Army Groups, were created.
+However, despite the increase in the number of armies, the Empire's resources were dwindling, both in terms of manpower and supplies.
+By 1918, there was little left of the Ottoman Army.